Rules and Regulations

 - The race organisers reserve the right to refuse or cancel applications, including duplicate applications, or alter the date of the event, the course route or distance

 - The race organisers, sponsors, charities, suppliers and/or their agents will not be liable for any injury, loss or expense which may arise in consequence of your participation in this event save as to negligence

 - All runners are required to complete the personal, contact and health details form on the back of their race number.

-- There is a cut off time for the start – if you arrive later than 13.10pm you will not be allowed to cross the start line as the Glynn Shefford Memorial Run will be assembled at the start.
+- There is a cut off time for the start – if you arrive later than 10.10am you will not be allowed to cross the start line as the Glynn Shefford Memorial Run will be getting ready to start.

 - No wheeled vehicles (pram’s, buggies etc), dogs, following cycles allowed.

 - It is a Run Britain rule that all running races in Britain must not permit their runners to wear headphones/earphones, which prevent the wearer hearing vital safety instructions.
 Our Marshall’s will ask you to remove headphones/earphones.
 If you ignore this, you are doing so at your own risk and the race organisers, sponsors and partners will not be held accountable and you run the risk of disqualification

 - Race marshals and medical team members have the authority to disqualify and remove any runner they consider to be acting dangerously, or to be unfit to compete

 - Disqualified runners will be removed from the race results, banned from future Windsor Half Marathons and reported to UK Athletics